elingerojo/contexter/README.md

 Contexter reactively builds a context object from the data and metadata available in files in a directory for easy manipulation.
 It mirrors the directory structure and selectively extracts data depending on file type.
 Watches for any change in directory to keep the javascript object continuously updated

+It's functionality could be extended by plugins

-(You may prefer to test drive `contexter` with [contexter-cli](https://www.npmjs.com/package/contexter-cli) sample application that can easily be used from command line)
+(You may prefer to start a `contexter` test drive with [contexter-cli](https://www.npmjs.com/package/contexter-cli) sample application)

 ## Usage